 Scrape With a Razor Blade

-Some paint splotches may not soften with any solvent -- this is especially true for old ones -- and you may have no alternative but to scrape them with a razor blade.
+Some paint splotches may not soften with any solvent, especially for older paint stains, and you may have no alternative but to scrape them with a razor blade.
 To avoid taking off part of the linoleum finish with the paint, it's better to scrape over the surface of the paint rather than trying to work the blade underneath it.
-Put a sharp blade into a razor knife and run the blade lightly over the surface of the paint until most of it is gone, then clean the residue with alcohol or soap and water.
+Put a sharp blade into a razor knife and run the blade lightly over the surface of the paint until most of it is gone, then clean the residue with alcohol or soap and water to remove paint from linoleum.